outofcoffee/imposter/README.md

 Use Imposter to:

 * run standalone mocks in place of real systems
-* turn a OpenAPI/Swagger file into a mock API for testing or QA
+* turn an OpenAPI/Swagger file into a mock API for testing or QA
 * quickly set up a temporary API for your mobile/web client teams whilst the real API is being built
 * decouple your integration tests from the cloud/various back-end systems and take control of your dependencies
+* validate your API requests against an OpenAPI specification

 Provide mock responses using static files or customise behaviour based on characteristics of the request.
+Capture data and use response templates to provide conditional responses.

 Power users can control mock responses with JavaScript or Java/Groovy script engines.
 Advanced users can write their own plugins in a JVM language of their choice.